Claytor/data_talks_data_engineering_zoomcamp_2024/README.md

 ```
 - Admittedly, I used too much time trying to fix a percieved problem in my pipeline, when I should have turned to big query to help me in the first place.
 I don't know If what I did was "best practice" but it was a workable solution.
 - I finished my homework.

+## Module 3 Workshop: Data Ingestion

+- Practiced with numeric generator functions in python.
+- Created a pipelines with DLT to load data from generator functions to duckdb
+- Practiced viewing, manipulating, and querying duck db
+- Practiced appending and merging tables with duck db
+- made many duck-based jokes.